10 Adventures You Can Only Have in Costa Rica

 3. Surf Both Coasts

 Year-round surfing on the Pacific and Caribbean Coasts has drawn ex-pats to Costa Rica, and built up surf towns along the way.
-Jaco is the closest to San Jose, but our Deal Experts recommend making your way to Guanacaste in the country’s northwest for the best experience.
-Flying directly into Liberia makes getting to there easier.
+Jaco is the closest to San Jose, but our deal experts recommend making your way to Guanacaste in the country’s northwest for the best experience.
 No need to bring your own board — many beaches will have a small stand offering boards and lessons for a half day or more.
 Towns like Nosara, Samara, Avellanas and Tamarindo are among our favorites.

 4. Hike a Volcano

 Towering like an ancient Mayan pyramid above the central Costa Rican forest, the Arenal volcano is one of the country’s iconic sights.
 While the volcano has been dormant since 2010, there’s still the occasional rumble in the jungle.
 The area around Arenal is a veritable playground with the massive Lake Arenal used for boating, kayaking and stand-up paddleboarding, hot springs and waterfalls (more on these later), zip lines and horseback riding.
 Get up early no matter when you go to try to sneak a peek at the peak — the volcano summit often hides behind the afternoon clouds.

 Arenal is one of five active volcanoes scattered along Costa Rica’s mountainous interior.
 Poás and Irazú are a comfortable day trip from San Jose (bring a jacket, it can get cold up top).
 On a clear day, you can see both coasts from the summit of Irazú.